ian-quinn/pancake/README.md

 - [ ] Multiple highlights of whooshee's search result
 - [ ] Reconstruction blueprint for further extension of modules
 - [ ] Consider sub-page loading papers
+- [x] Allow to change information of papers